 - 1. Gather the basic information about your CICS region to create a definition. - a.
 Decide the name by which this CICS region is to be known to CICSPlex SM.
 This name can be up to 8 characters in length. - b.
-Decide the name by which this CICS region is to be known to CICSPlex SM.
-This name can be up to 8 characters in length. - c.
-Find the APPLID, that is, the VTAM application identifier of the CICS region. - d.
+Find the APPLID, that is, the z/OS Communications Server application identifier of the CICS region. - c.
 Find the SYSID, that is, the CICS system identifier of the CICS region.